achambour/parser-project/README.md

 * It must not be *left recursive* ie. no string in the grammar can decompose into itself followed by a suffix.

 The above features define a grammar that can be parsed using a special class of parsers under the LL(k) type (for Left-to-right, Leftmost look-ahead by k tokens).
 We implement the simplest of those, namely the LL(1) parser.
 The parser "peaks" into a single token prior to consuming it by which it identifies the appropriate grammatical rule.
 The rule identified by our parser when analysing the syntax of the input is unambiguously correct, in the sense that no back-tracking is required when a production rule has several alternatives.
-The back-tracking is of no harm; in fact it is even a stronger implementation as it explores all the possible productions that the grammar can accept.
-We do not implement it here because of its inefficiency and content ourselves instead with a predictive recursive-descent parser.
+The back-tracking is of no harm; in fact it is even a stronger implementation as it explores all the possible production alternatives that the grammar can accept.
+We do not implement it here because of its inefficiency in the context of our grammar and instead use a predictive recursive-descent parser.

 Our LL(1) grammar is defined by the following production rules (in a way that avoids left recursion):